elegantchaos/ECUnitTests/README.md

 ECTestCase
 ----------

-This class contains a few utility methods which support the macros.
+This class contains a few utility methods which:

+- support the macros
+- support using classes that need run loops from unit tests

+See [this blog post](http://www.bornsleepy.com/bornsleepy/run-loop-cocoa-unit-tests) for more details of the run loop support.

 ECParameterisedTestCase
 -----------------------